DimitriPalmer22/Relapse-Code-Documentation/Documentation/Enemies/Enemies.md

 Now that this is set up, you can now work on the damage logic.

-To do damage to another entity,
+To do damage to another entity, that entity NEEDS a script that implements the `IActor` interface.

+- For the player, that is the `PlayerInfo` script.
+- For enemies, that is the `EnemyInfo` script.